percona/k8spg-docs/docs/monitor-kubernetes.md

     * Since we use the PMM server for monitoring, there is no need to store the data in Victoria Metrics Operator.
 Therefore, set the `vmsngle.enabled` and `vmcuster.enabled` parameters in the Victoria Metrics Helm chart to `false`.
     * The Prometheus node exporter is not installed by default since it requires privileged containers with the access to the host file system.
 If you need the metrics for Nodes, enable the Prometheus node exporter by setting the `prometheus-node-exporter.enabled` flag in the Victoria Metrics Helm chart to `true`.
-    * [Check all the role-based access control rules provided by the charts](https://helm.sh/docs/topics/rbac/) and modify them based on your requirements.
+    * [Check all the role-based access control (RBAC) rules](https://helm.sh/docs/topics/rbac/) of the `victoria-metrics-k8s-stack` chart and the dependencies chart, and modify them based on your requirements.

 2. This setup is used for a 1:1 mapping from Kubernetes cluster to the PMM server.
-If you wish to monitor more than one Kubernetes cluster in a single PMM server, you need to configure the dashboard to filter a specific Kubernetes cluster.
+If you wish to monitor more than one Kubernetes cluster in a single PMM server, provide the unique cluster ID for the `victoria-metrics-k8s-stack` chart.
+The dashboard must support filtering per Kubernetes cluster.
 You also need to properly [relabel the metrics](https://docs.victoriametrics.com/vmagent.html#relabeling) from the backend.

 ## Pre-requisites